Dynamics and steady states of tight-binding chains in presence of isolated defects: Summary and outlook

-\textit{Summary and outlook}: In summary, we have studied the effect of a single localized defect on the unitary dynamics of a quantum particle moving on a one-dimensional periodic lattice.
-The proposed analytic framework allows to quantify the non-locality of the dynamics, whereby a local defective energy site of the lattice affects the spatial distribution of the quantum particle away from it.
-While non-local effects in the dynamics of the occupation probability are known to appear from a strictly `local' Hamiltonian in the coherent regime~\cite{PhysRevB.18.4064}, our study displays non-local (localization) effects in the opposite regime, the incoherent one when interactions that randomise the phase of the wave function are strong.
-If $\ell$ is the lattice spacing, the parameter $d=\gamma \ell/q$ represents the mean free path of the quantum particle, and we have already observed at intermediate values ($d\simeq 0.05$, see Fig.~\ref{fig:Fig2}(b)) the non-local signatures predicted in the $d\rightarrow 0$ limit.
+In summary, we have studied the effect of a single localized defect on the unitary dynamics of a quantum particle moving on a one-dimensional periodic lattice.
+The proposed framework allows for the exact quantification of some of the non-trivial effects of the dynamics, whereby a local defective energy site of the lattice affects the spatial distribution of the quantum particle away from it.
 When the initial particle position coincides with the defect, the spreading of the particle wave function is monotonically suppressed with increasing defect strength.
 Strikingly, placing the particle initially away from the defect site renders the dependence non-monotonic.
-We emphasize that the non-local, non-linear and initial condition dependence of the steady-state observables reported here are inherently of quantum origin.
-In contrast, for a classical continuous-time random walk on a one-dimensional lattice with a symmetric, partially permeable barrier between two sites (see Ref.~\cite{PhysRevResearch.4.L032039} and SM~\cite{supplement}), steady-state observables of the type considered here are entirely independent of the barrier permeability and initial condition.
+We emphasize that the nonlinear initial-condition dependence of the steady-state observables reported here is inherently of quantum origin.
+In contrast, for a classical continuous-time random walk on a one-dimensional lattice with a symmetric, partially permeable barrier between two sites (see Sec.~\ref{sec:AppG} and Ref.~\cite{PhysRevResearch.4.L032039}), steady-state observables of the type considered here are entirely independent of the barrier permeability and initial condition.
+In the limit of infinite defect-strength, we have obtained analytical expressions for the occupation probability and the mean and the MSD, and have shown that when the defect site does not coincide with the initial state, one obtains enhanced occupation at remote sites, a demonstration of steady-state nonlocality in quantum transport.